gradle/gradle/design-docs/rule-source-task-realisation.md

 # Stories

+## rule-source created tasks cannot be referenced outside of the rule source
+When a rule-source created task is not on the execution graph it should be possible to reference that task from the build script.
+This story should be played before any of the others.

+### Implementation
+TBD

+### Test coverage
+- A rule-source created task, not on in the execution graph can be referenced outside of the rule source. e.g.
+    ```groovy
+    class Rules extends RuleSource {
+        @Mutate
+        void addTasks(ModelMap<Task> tasks) {
+            tasks.create("climbTask", ClimbTask) {}
+        }
+    }
+    apply type: Rules
+    assert climbTask.steps == 0

+    >./gradlew help
+    ```

+- A sub project can access a rule-source task which was created in another sub-project.

 ## Actions are not being applied to rule-source created tasks at configuration time.

 ### Implementation
   - when `.withType(Foo)` is used all tasks of type `Foo` will be realised before the `afterEvaluate` lifecycle phase and the action will be called during the configuration phase.
   - when `.matching()` is used all child nodes, of the model node representing the task container, will be realized before the `afterEvaluate` lifecycle phase and the action will be called during the configuration phase..
 This is a performance hit and should be highlighted appropriately.

 ### Test coverage